-Meet Guzman Energy, the Power Company Coaxing Along the Co-op Clean Energy Transition
+Meet Guzman Energy, the Power Company Coaxing Along the Co-Op Clean Energy Transition

 Co-ops designate what the supply looks like.
 Kit Carson, which serves about 30,000 customers, wanted solar power to meet all of its daytime demand, reduce portfolio costs and reach high overall penetration of renewables.
 Delta-Montrose was more focused on economics and local jobs, said Riley.
 Either way, Guzman aims to maximize the local energy built to serve each community.

-"It really doesn't matter if you're coming at it from a decarbonization, clean energy perspective, or whether you're coming at it from a pure, lowest-cost, save as many dollars, community competitive angle.
+"It really doesn't matter if you're coming at it from a decarbonization [and] clean-energy perspective or...from a pure, lowest-cost, save-as-many-dollars, community-competitive angle.
 It’s the same outcome,” said Riley.

 Reaching that ultimate outcome takes time, though.
-Guzman designs and builds new portfolios, but at times has just months between signing a contract and serving a community's load.
+Guzman designs and builds new portfolios, but at times it has just months between signing a contract and beginning to serve a community's load.

-“As you well know, you can’t typically get a new portfolio of renewable assets online that quickly,” said Riley.
+“You can’t typically get a new portfolio of renewable assets online that quickly,” said Riley.

 In the interim, Guzman fills the gap with market energy purchases.
-That’s caused some criticism, since the company buys electricity produced by coal and gas as well as renewables.
+That’s generated some criticism since the company buys electricity produced by coal and gas as well as renewables.
 Guzman does not publicize the makeup of its generation purchases.
-Robin Lunt, the company's general counsel and chief strategy officer, told Greentech Media the purchases are largely composed of thermal resources, but declined to provide further specifics.
+Robin Lunt, the company's general counsel and chief strategy officer, told Greentech Media the purchases are largely composed of thermal resources, but she declined to provide further specifics.

-Chris Seiple, vice chairman of Wood Mackenzie's energy transition and power & renewables practice, noted that Guzman's strategy goes beyond a typical renewables developer model, "in the sense that it also requires a sophisticated trading and risk management capability."
+Chris Seiple, vice chairman of Wood Mackenzie's energy transition and power and renewables practice, noted that Guzman's strategy goes beyond a typical renewables developer model "in the sense that it also requires a sophisticated trading and risk management capability."

-Guzman signs co-ops to contracts with costs set in advance — part of the draw for customers, said Lunt —and Guzman assumes risk for any fluctuation in power price.
+Guzman signs co-ops to contracts with costs set in advance — part of the draw for customers, said Lunt — and Guzman assumes the risk for any fluctuation in power price.

 "That’s a big part of the selling point because [co-ops are] coming out of these contracts where they pay whatever their G&T decrees they should pay," said Lunt.
 "They have no way to plan."

-Guzman's contracts are also shorter than those offered by many incumbent providers: while G&T contracts can last decades, Guzman has signed deals with co-ops for terms closer to one decade.
+Guzman's contracts are also shorter than those offered by many incumbent providers.
+While G&T contracts can last several decades, Guzman has signed deals with co-ops for terms closer to one decade.

 But before getting access to that flexibility, co-ops have to leave behind existing contracts.
 For Tri-State members, leaving the G&T has come with a hefty price.
 Guzman fronted Kit Carson the $37 million fee it paid to leave Tri-State’s service, with payback built into the first six years of the co-op's contract.
 Overall, Guzman said its service will save Kit Carson $50 million to $70 million —perhaps more, according to Riley — from what it would have paid to Tri-State.
 Guzman also funded Delta-Montrose’s exit from the G&T, at $62.5 million.

 United Power and La Plata, two more Tri-State members, are currently making the case to end their contracts.
-And though Guzman hasn’t signed agreements with those co-ops yet, it has participated in their requests for proposal.
+And though Guzman hasn’t signed agreements with those co-ops yet, it has participated in their requests for proposals.

 After several successes in the West, Guzman is now envisioning expansion into other geographies.
 Riley said many of the largest generation and transmission organizations in the U.S. rely on increasingly uneconomic coal.